ClojureBridge/curriculum/outline/setup_osx.md

 You should see a fun welcome message.

 Congratulations!
-You have opened and ran your first clojure app, and your install and setup are complete!
+You have opened and run your first Clojure app, and your install and setup are complete!